-

 In 1901, he exhibited modelled heads of children at the Sala Parés

 gallery.
-A regular at Els Quatre Gats, he formed part of Picasso's circle
+A regular at Els Quatre Gats, he formed part of Picasso's

-secretary.
-He published a biography and other writings on the artist's
+became his private secretary.
+He published a biography and other

-life and work.
-He was also an effective link between Picasso and Catalonia;
+writings on the artist's life and work.
+He was also an effective link

-in particular, he donated his collection of the artist's work to the Barcelona
+of the artist's work to the Barcelona City Council in order to create

-City Council in order to create the Barcelona Picasso Museum. "
+the Barcelona Picasso Museum. "

 |